Forget Unlearning: Towards True Data-Deletion in Machine Learning: Additional Preliminaries and Proofs for Section

 for every $f, g \in \mathbb{L}^2(\mU)$.
-Carre du champ operator represent fundamental properties of a Markov semigroup that affect its convergence behaviour.
-One can verify that Langevin diffusion semigroup's carre du champ operator (on differentiable $f, g$) is
+Carr\'e du champ operator represent fundamental properties of a Markov semigroup that affect its convergence behaviour.
+One can verify that Langevin diffusion semigroup's carr\'e du champ operator (on differentiable $f, g$) is

 We use shorthand notation $\carre(f) = \carre(f, f) = \noise^2 \norm{\graD{f}}$.

 \begin{definition}[Logarithmic Sobolev Inequality (see~{\citet[p.
 24]{bakry2014analysis}})] A distribution with probability density $\pI$ is said to satisfy a \emph{logarithmic Sobolev inequality} ($\LS(\lsi)$) (with respect to $\carre$ in \eqref{eqn:carre_langevin}) if for all functions $f \in \mathbb{L}^2(\mU)$ with continuous derivatives $\graD{f}$,